-Anna began her career in management consulting with PricewaterhouseCoopers and IBM.
-She holds a B.A. from the University of Texas at Austin and completed a post-graduate internship with the U.S. Department of Commerce in Buenos Aires.
-She is presently pursuing her M.A. in Communication through Johns Hopkins University.
-She lives with her family in one of the first residences in Dallas to earn a Platinum LEED-certified rating from the U.S. Green Building Council.
+Anna holds a Master of Arts in Communication from Johns Hopkins University and a Bachelor of Arts in Government from the University of Texas at Austin.
+She lives with her family in one of the first residences in Dallas to earn a Platinum LEED certification from the U.S. Green Building Council.

 Christiane Runyan holds a PhD in Environmental Science with a concentration in Hydrology from the University of Virginia.
 She teaches hydrology at Johns Hopkins and is a visiting scholar at the University of Virginia.
 Chrissy is completing a book on deforestation, with an expected publication date of late 2015 from Cambridge University Press.
 Her research broadly focuses on how deforestation affects hydrological and biogeochemical processes.
 She conducts quantitative analysis including GHG calculations involving tools such as the Carbon Disclosure Project, specifically Scope 1 and Scope 2 emissions, for corporate clients.